- What Is the Purpose of a Teacher Resignation Letter?

 - request for an exit interview to give feedback

-A resignation letter should follow a face-to-face conversation with your supervisor.
+Generally, a resignation letter should follow a face-to-face conversation with your supervisor.

 When Should Teachers Send a Resignation Letter?

-Can Teachers Resign With Immediate Effect?
+Can Teachers Resign with Immediate Effect?

 Who Should Receive Your Resignation Letter?